 More and more libraries are working with local organizations and government agencies to provide speakers, programs and resources.
 This guidebook will help you think through the process of building and documenting collaborations that work well for libraries, partners and patrons.

 Tell your patrons that the library is the place to find answers to their money questions.
-We provide posters, fliers, bookmarks, web banners, and more to help you explain to your patrons that the library can be a helpful resource in their daily lives.
+Download screen savers, web banners, share graphics and more to show patrons that the library can be a helpful resource in their daily lives.

 - » We want to hear from you.
 Tell us what you think and what we can do better.
 Have a great program idea?
 Let us know!